 The flowmeter consists of a sensor and a transmitter.
-The sensor is installed in-line with the process piping; the transmitter is remotely mounted away from the sensor.
+The sensor is installed in-line with the process piping; the transmitter can be integrally mounted to the sensor or remotely mounted away from the sensor.

-Figure 2-1: Wall mount transmitter
+Figure 2-1: Integral field mount transmitter